-If it doesn’t matter to you how you are to the city centre, you can rent a flat in one of the 32 boroughs of London and pay less on rent and save on some other monthly expenses.
+If it doesn’t matter to you how you are to the city centre, you can rent a flat in one of the 32 boroughs of London, pay less on rent, and save on some other monthly expenses.

-One of the negative things about moving to live in London is that everything seems to be more expensive than in other cities.
-For examples, dining at a restaurant can cost you a lot.
+One of the negative things about moving to London is that everything seems to be more expensive than in other cities.
+For example, dining at a restaurant can cost you a lot.
 But there are also many inexpensive restaurants that you can find and have a proper meal for a proper price.

 - Coffee - £2.00-£3.00- in some coffee shops it could cost more.

 - Fizzy drinks - can cost up to £2.00 for a bottle.

 - A carton of eggs can be found in the price range of £1.50-£3.00.

 - 1kg apples ft also anywhere between £1.50-£3.00.